Review: Spider-Man: Curse Of The Man-Thing

 Yeah, I love a good superhero battle, but when the stakes are raised, and we see our heroes as people. that's when I really get into the story.

-This series is alchemy, it's deep, and powerful... it's a kind of Magik.
+This series is alchemy, it's rich, deep, and powerful... it's a kind of Magik.

-Look out for the final chapter, X-Men: Curse Of The Man-Thing, on May 5th 2021.
+Look out for the final chapter, X-Men: Curse Of The Man-Thing, coming soon.